HappyDonkey123/project-mcgruff-v2.0/README.md

    Be sure to keep encryption and bucket versioning enabled.

-   Then, update `terraform/infrastructure/provider.tf` and `terraform/infrastructure/provider.tf` `terraform.backend` sections with your S3 bucket name and region.
+   Then, update `terraform/infrastructure/provider.tf` and `terraform/infrastructure/provider.tf` including the backend sections with your S3 bucket name and region.

 1. Edit `/terraform/global.tfvars`.